 Welcome!

-This repository tracks the developments in Difference-in-Difference (DiD) software packages.
-Brief explanations on how to use these packages is also provided.
+This repository tracks the developments in Difference-in-Differences (DiD) software packages.
+Brief explanations on how to use these packages are also provided.
 The Resources section includes information on relevant readings, books, videos, and workshops in this field.

-The website gets updated roughly every three to four months.
+The website is updated roughly every 6-12 months.
 Therefore, it might not contain the most recent information.
-If you come across bugs, package updates, broken links, or even new packages, then please do a Pull Request or start an Issue.
+If you come across bugs, package updates, broken links, or even new packages, please submit a pull request or start an Issue.
 The aim of this repository is to collectively build notes and a code base that we can all use.

 What happened?
 The DiD renaissance

 The DiD renaissance was nothing short of a revolution in 2020.
-Several papers and packages coming out in 2020 and 2021.
-This combined with COVID-19 lockdowns, where everyone working from home, and with #EconTwitter at its peak online activity, boosted the popularity of the new DiD methods tremendously.
-Even in 2023 and 2024 we continue to see improvements to existing packages and new releases.
-More applications are also coming out.
+Several papers and packages came out in 2020 and 2021.
+This, combined with COVID-19 lockdowns (when everyone was working from home) and #EconTwitter at peak online activity, boosted the popularity of the new DiD methods tremendously.
+At the time of updating this page, we continue to see new papers, new package releases, and continuous improvements to older packages.
+More and more applications are also coming out.

 At the heart of this new DiD literature is the premise that the classic Two-way Fixed Effects (TWFE) model can give wrong estimates under certain conditions.
-This is highly likely if treatments are heterogeneous (differential treatment timings, different treatment sizes, different treatment statuses over time) that can contaminate the treatment effects.
-This can result from “bad” treatment combinations biased the average treatment estimation to the point of even reversing the sign.
+This is highly likely if treatments are heterogeneous (differential treatment timings, different treatment sizes, different treatment statuses over time), which can contaminate treatment effects.
+This can result from “bad” treatment combinations that bias average treatment effect estimates to the point of even reversing the sign.
 Innovations like the Bacon decomposition help us unpack the relative weight of the various combinations of treated versus untreated cohorts.
-The new DiD methods automatically “correct” for the TWFE biases using various techniques such as bootstrapping, inverse probability weights, matching, influence functions, and imputations, to handle parallel trends, negative weights, covariates, and controls.
+The new DiD methods automatically “correct” for TWFE biases using various techniques such as bootstrapping, inverse probability weights, matching, influence functions, and imputations to handle parallel trends, negative weights, covariates, and controls.

-While these methods are definitely an improvement over classic TWFE methods, a careful and deeper dive is required in order to gain a solid understanding of which methods and/or packages works best for which problems.
+While these methods are definitely an improvement over classic TWFE methods, a careful and deeper dive is required to gain a solid understanding of which methods and/or packages work best for which problems.
 Currently, more is being written on comparing the different packages by those who know this stuff better.

-Several review papers have come out that summarize the state-of-the-field really well.
+Several review papers summarize the state of the field really well.
 They are a good starting point to familiarize oneself with the methods and are marked in the Resources section.

 Misc info

-If you want to report errors, updates, and/or want to contribute, then please do a Pull Request (especially if you have written the package), open an issue or worse case scenario, e-mail me.
+If you want to report errors, updates, and/or contribute, please submit a pull request (especially if you have written the package), open an issue, or, in the worst-case scenario, email me.

-If you use this repository and find it helpful, giving it a star, an acknowledgement, and/or citations will be highly appreciated.
+If you use this repository and find it helpful, giving it a star, an acknowledgement, and/or citations or references would be highly appreciated.